Skip to main content

 We talked to Sellar, we offered him friendship and – crucially – the vital support he was looking for.
 It didn’t take long for us to realise something was very wrong and he badly needed our help.

-We managed to coax from him that he was self-harming and got him the help he needed.
+We offered him compassion, gentle enouragement and the safe space he needed to be able to admit that he'd been self-harming.
+Then we were able to get him the specific help he needed.
 He wasn’t even registered with a doctor.
 That was our starting point.
 From there, we got the treatment he needed, which included medication, hospitalisation, mental health support and dentistry.
 We also got him somewhere to live.

 In a matter of just a few months – since he first came into contact with us – his life, he feels, has been transformed.
 We used to accompany him to all his health visits, the doctor and the hospital, but he’s made so much progress that he does half of them on his own now.
 For the first time in a very long time, he feels positive about his future and puts that wholly down to WMO.